 Thanks to a grant from the Walton Family Foundation, seven members of the Institute for Nonprofit News will spend the next six months examining how COVID-19 is changing the 2020-21 school year.

-The members, El Paso Matters, Iowa Watch, The Nevada Independent, New Mexico In-Depth, Scalawag, Underscore Media and Wisconsin Watch, will each pursue stories in their local communities, but also look for parallels and similarities across state lines.
+The members, Charlottesville Tomorrow, El Paso Matters, Iowa Watch, The Nevada Independent, New Mexico In-Depth, Underscore and Wisconsin Watch, will each pursue stories in their local communities, but also look for parallels and similarities across state lines.
 We expect their stories will pay particular attention to the disproportionate impacts being felt by Spanish-speaking communities, Native American communities and people who live below the poverty line.